The Expert's Checklist: How to Find Out if a Tree Needs to be Cut Down

-Tree removal is a complex and potentially dangerous task.
-If a tree is dying or diseased or is at risk from falling down, then it could have to be removed in order in order to protect the property and to guarantee safety.
-But how do you tell whether a tree should be cut down?
-This article will take you through the signs to look out at and guide you determine when it’s time to call in experts.
+Tree removal can be a complicated and possibly dangerous job.
+If a tree is dying, diseased, or in danger to fall, the tree may have to be removed in order to avoid damage to the property and to make sure that the tree is safe.
+How do you know when a tree must be removed?
+We’ll walk you through the signs to be looking to and assist you figure out when it’s time to call in the experts.

 Dead or dying trees

-One of the evident signs that a plant needs to be removed is if it’s dead or dying.
-Dead trees do not have leaves and can appear lifeless.
-If a tree doesn’t have leaves or any signs of growth, it’s likely dead.
-The bark of a dead tree could be cracked, dry, or peeling.
+One of the most obvious signs that a tree must be taken down is if it is dying or dead.
+Dead trees lack leaves and could appear lifeless.
+If a tree has no leaves or any signs of new growth, it’s likely dead.
+Additionally, the bark of dead trees may be dry, cracked or peeling.

 Diseased Trees

-Trees with diseases may pose a threat to the other plants and trees in the surrounding area.
-The most common signs of disease on trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom and the top.
-If you suspect your tree is suffering from disease it is important to have it examined by a certified arborist.
+The trees that are sick can pose a threat to the other plants and trees within the vicinity.
+The signs of disease that are common for trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom or the trunk.
+If you suspect that your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.

 Leaning Trees